myzeiri/MovieFinder/README.md

 [How to install Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup)

-Then, navigate to src and run `python3 main.py` and follow on the onscreen instructions.
+Then, navigate to src and run `python3 main.py` and follow on the on-screen instructions.